+Preface.
+What follows is the testimony of Dr. Pry at a 2015 U.S. House of Representatives session.
 I have cut, shortened, and rearranged the order of the 30 page original document.
-And hey, the truth is, the electric grid is coming down one way or another.
-Without natural gas, wind and solar can’t be balanced (no energy storage is in sight), and the electric grid is falling apart.
+The electric grid is coming down one way or another in the future.
+Without natural gas, wind and solar can’t be balanced (no energy storage is in sight), and the electric grid is already falling apart.
+Electricity generating contraptions like wind turbines and solar panels need fossil fuels at every single step of their life cycle to exist, they can’t outlast the brief oil age.

 - Russian hackers suspected in attack that blacked out parts of Ukraine